Contact three-manifolds with exactly two simple Reeb orbits: Introduction

 \begin{example} For the ellipsoid in Example~\ref{ex:ellipsoid}, we have $T_1=a$, $T_2=b$, $\phi_1=a/b$, $\phi_2=b/a$, $p=1$, and $\op{vol}=ab$.
 Thus Theorem~\ref{thm:dynamics}(a) implies that if $Y=S^3$, then the periods $T_i$, the rotation numbers $\phi_i$, and the contact volume satisfy the same relations as for an ellipsoid.
 For $Y=S^3$, under the additional assumptions that $\lambda$ is nondegenerate and $\xi$ is the standard contact structure, it was previously shown in \cite{BCE,gurel}, that ``action-index relations'' hold, implying that the periods $T_i$ and rotation numbers $\phi_i$ satisfy the same relations as for an ellipsoid.
 The equation $\op{vol}=T_1T_2$ that we prove in this case answers~\cite[Question~2]{action_linking}. \end{example}

-\begin{remark} There also exist contact forms on $S^3$ with exactly two simple Reeb orbits which are not strictly contactomorphic to ellipsoids, because the Reeb flow is ergodic with respect to the Liouville measure.
-This was shown by Albers-Geiges-Zehmisch \cite{agz} by suspending pseudorotations from \cite{fayad_katok,katok}; see \S\ref{sec:pseudo} below.
+\begin{remark} There exist contact forms on $S^3$ with exactly two simple Reeb orbits which are not strictly contactomorphic to ellipsoids.
+One way to see this is to start from Katok's construction~\cite{katok} of Finsler metrics on $S^2$ with exactly two closed geodesics, such that the Liouville measure on the unit tangent bundle is ergodic for the geodesic flow.
+Such a geodesic flow can then be lifted to a Reeb flow on the standard contact $3$-sphere with the same properties.
+Another way to see this is by Albers-Geiges-Zehmisch \cite{agz}, who showed that the pseudorotations from \cite{fayad_katok} can be realized as the return map on a disk-like global surface of section for a Reeb flow on the standard contact $3$-sphere with precisely two periodic orbits; see~\S\ref{sec:pseudo} below.
 On the other hand, Helmut Hofer has suggested to the authors in private correspondence that perhaps imposing the additional condition that the rotation numbers of the two Reeb orbits are Diophantine forces the contact form to be strictly contactomorphic to an ellipsoid; cf \cite[Question 6]{hoferconjecture}. \end{remark}

 \begin{remark} As shown in \cite[Prop.
 5.1]{honda} (see \cite[p.
 17]{corn} for more explanation), each lens space has either one or two universally tight contact structures up to isotopy, and when there are two they are contactomorphic (and one is obtained from the other by reversing its orientation).
 Consequently, in Theorem~\ref{thm:dynamics}(b), the contact structure is contactomorphic to a ``standard'' contact structure on the lens space obtained as in Example~\ref{ex:ellipsoid}.
 In particular, universally tight contact structures on lens spaces are precisely the ones that admit contact forms with exactly two simple Reeb orbits.
 Some other results obtaining information about contact structures from Reeb dynamics can be found in \cite{hwzduke, hwzcpam, HLS, etnyreghrist}. \end{remark}